-- Edit or make a new 32-bit DWORD value AvgCPULoadFactor.
+4. Edit or make a new 32-bit DWORD value called AvgCPULoadFactor.

 If you want to undo the change, simply delete the DWORD you created and everything will go back to the previous settings.

-If you can’t access the Registry, don’t worry because you can fix this issue right away following the instructions in this step-by-step guide.
+If you can’t access the Registry, don’t worry because you can fix this issue right away by following the instructions in our step-by-step guide.

 - Press Win + R.